 Here are 7 tips so you will feel prepared for your family photo session with me!

 “The first time we booked with Melissa our boys were ages 3 and 5, so naturally I was concerned about whether they would cooperate, whether they would be too shy, or whether they would be running around like wild animals.
 After our session, we were all so happy!
 It was like we had been hanging out with a friend that happened to have a camera with her.
 Melissa is so laid back and flexible, she put us all at ease and the kids totally hammed it up.” -Margaret, Mt Pleasant

 1. First, relax!
 I know that getting a family ready for a family photo shoot can be crazy.
-My shoots are laid back and I turn them into a time of play for the kiddos since they don’t always have the longest attention spans – and that’s ok!
+My shoots are laid back and I turn them into a time of play for the kiddos since they don’t always have the longest attention spans – and that’s okay!
 I will set you up to get some beautiful shots.

 4. Choose outfits.
 Check out my “What to Wear” blog where you’ll find tips and examples to give you some guidance when choosing outfits.
 And – just ask me!
 I’m happy to give input.

 5. Prep the fellas and kiddos.
 I know that your man could think of 100 other things he’d rather do than take family photos.
 You can ensure him that I will make it as painless as possible!
 I won’t make you do a bunch of cheesy, uncomfortable poses, I promise!
 If having a beer before the shoot helps, I won’t argue with that 🙂

 6. Bribe!
 I am not above bribing because let’s be honest – it works!
 A lot of my clients have something special planned for after the shoot like ice cream or doughnuts.
-Or, feel free to bring a snack or candy (that isn’t messy) to have at the shoot or to bring out at the end.
+Or, feel free to bring a snack or candy that isn’t messy (mini marshmallows work well!) to have at the shoot or to bring out at the end.

 Here’s Gabby deciding that being a model is sooo hard 🙂 Then 10 minutes later!…